CodeMaestro1/SysSecureHub/README.md

    - A real-time **malware detection system** capable of identifying security threats as they occur.
 4. **Assignment 4**:
    - A comprehensive **security analysis** of a web application, including vulnerability identification and exploitation.
+5. **Assignment 5**:
+   - Implementation of a **packet sniffer** capable of capturing and analyzing network traffic, including both TCP and UDP packets, in real-time or from offline packet capture files.
+6. **Assignment 6**:
+   - Development of a custom **firewall** capable of filtering incoming packets based on user-defined rules.

 ## Getting Started